alexander-ziegler/backgrounder/README.md

 # Backgrounder

-A robust, testable, and embeddable background job system for Ruby, inspired by Designing Data-Intensive Applications (DDIA).
+A lightweight, simple background job system for Ruby.

 ## Overview

 **Backgrounder** provides a DSL for defining background jobs, executed via threads (or fibers, in the future) without relying on external queue processors like Sidekiq or Redis.
 It is ideal for:

 - Small apps that don't want Redis or external dependencies
-- Testable, embeddable job systems
 - Developers who want more visibility and control over job processing
 - Educational and research projects exploring job durability, recovery, and concurrency